Agriculture and Fisheries Council:

 Lieu: Brussels, Belgium - Council / Justus Lipsius

-As regards agriculture, ministers will try to reach agreement on a general approach on the proposals for the direct payments regulation, the single common market organisation (CMO) regulation, the rural development regulation and the horizontal regulation within the framework of reform of the common agricultural policy (CAP).
+As regards agriculture, there will be a public debate on the state of play on the common agricultural policy (CAP) reform package after a political agreement was reached with the other EU institutions on the proposals for the direct payments regulation, the single common market organisation (CMO) regulation, the rural development regulation and the horizontal regulation.

 Only the original language version is authentic and it prevails in the event of its differing from the translated versions.